csdavidson/dnd5e_tactician_class/Tactician.md

 Tacticians typically surround themselves with other characters, retainers, soldiers, and hirelings who can help them achieve their objectives.
 In game terms, tacticians can accommodate sidekicks (as in *Tasha's Cauldron of Everything*) and other characters whom they can issue orders to outside of combat and command directly in combat, as long as they remain allies.

 The number of such characters who can follow a tactician begins with 1 at 2nd level, and increases by 1 with every 5 levels thereafter of the tactician (1 at 2nd level, 2 at 7th, 3 at 12th, and 4 at 17th).
 It's suggested that these characters, if using the Sidekick rules from *Tasha's Cauldron of Everything*, begin at a level roughly 3/4 or 2/3 that of the tactician they follow.
 It's up to the Game Master to  decide and enact how these followers gain levels.
+Additionally, if using the Sidekick rules from *Tasha's Cauldron of Everything*, a tactician's first sidekick must be of the Warrior archetype.
+Access to followers of other specific Sidekick archetypes is granted as a feature of the various Tactician Creeds.

 It's important that the use of this class, and this feature, in particular involve a conversation with the Game Master about how such followers are gained and utilized by tactician characters, as their impact on some game mechanics have potential to be abused.
 On the other side of the coin, a player without their expectations set around how well they can command or control a direct follower might find it frustrating if their GM doesn't allow them to have or control access to this class feature in the way they wanted.